statechannels/go-nitro/docs/protocol-tutorial/0001-states-channels-execution-rules.md

 The rules for how one supported state may supercede another are very simple.
 Each state has a version number, with greater version numbers superceding lesser ones.

 The state channel rules are enshrined in two places on the blockchain: firstly, in the **core protocol**, and secondly in the **application rules**.

+Participants _may_ provide "support proofs" to the blockchain in order to record the execution of the state channel.
+They will typically prefer to not do that, since it costs gas -- but they will keep such "support proofs" in hand in case they need to use them.

 ### Core protocol rules